ha-rish-23/assignment-5-ha-rish-23/README.md

 ---

-## 🎯 Technical Achievements

-### Dimensionality Reduction Mastery:
-- **t-SNE Optimization**: Systematic perplexity tuning with quantitative evaluation
-- **Isomap Implementation**: Proper parameter selection based on theoretical principles
-- **Comparative Analysis**: Deep understanding of algorithm strengths and limitations

-### Data Quality Assessment:
-- **Veracity Framework**: Systematic identification of data quality challenges
-- **Visual Analytics**: Effective use of color coding and layout for pattern recognition
-- **Quantitative Metrics**: KL divergence and reconstruction error analysis

-### Biological Insight:
-- **Multi-Label Complexity**: Understanding of protein function prediction challenges
-- **Gene Expression Analysis**: Interpretation of high-dimensional biological data
-- **Functional Annotation**: Insight into computational biology challenges

----

-## 🏆 Conclusions
+## Conclusions

 ### Best Practices Demonstrated:
-1. **Systematic Parameter Exploration**: Comprehensive perplexity analysis for t-SNE
+1. **Systematic Parameter Exploration**: Comprehensive perplexity analysis (5-50) with KL divergence evaluation
-2. **Theoretical Grounding**: n_neighbors selection based on mathematical principles
+2. **Theoretical Foundation**: Mathematical understanding of perplexity and logarithmic neighbor selection
-3. **Multi-Algorithm Comparison**: Understanding complementary strengths of different methods
+3. **Multi-Algorithm Implementation**: Complementary t-SNE and Isomap approaches for different perspectives
-4. **Domain-Aware Analysis**: Connecting technical findings to biological interpretations

-### Recommended Approach for Similar Datasets:
-- **Start with Isomap**: For understanding global data structure
-- **Use t-SNE**: For detailed cluster analysis and local pattern discovery
-- **Consider Ensemble Methods**: For classification on complex, curved manifolds
-- **Prioritize Feature Engineering**: For handling non-linear relationships
+4. **Optimization Excellence**: Duplicate computation prevention and efficient parameter sweeping

 ---

-## 🚀 How to Run
+## How to Run

 1. **Dataset Setup**:
    - The yeast dataset files are included in the `dataset/` folder